 Moms tell me that postpartum hypothyroidism is like taking care of a baby with one hand, and pushing an 18-wheeler up Mount Kilimanjaro with the other.
 Impossibly exhausting.

-Thyroid Lab Testing You’ll Want to Get
+The Thyroid Lab Testing You’ll Need

 While I’m firmly opposed to medical over-testing, in the case of autoimmune thyroid disorders my motto is “test don’t guess.”
 When you get your standard first trimester prenatal blood work done, ask to have your TPO checked.
 If you test positive, you can both take preventative steps during pregnancy, which I’ll share in a minute, and you can be more prepared so that if you do have symptoms, you can get appropriate treatment ASAP.